ukwa/ukwa-services/access/rrwb/README.md

 Therefore, this stack runs the following set of services:

-- An NGINX service to provide URL management and mappings.
+- An NGINX service to provide URL management.
 - Six PyWB services, one for each Legal Deposit Library (BL/NLW/NLS/Bod/CUL/TCDL)
-- A Redis service, which stores the SCU locks for each PyWB service.
+- A Redis service, which holdss the SCU locks for each PyWB service.

 Note that the included NGINX setup expects that any failover redirection, SSL encrytion, authentication, token validation or user identification has all been handled upstream of this service.
 Each PyWB service also exposes a dedicated port, allowing upstream NGINX proxies to implement the necessary features rather than relying on the local one, if needed.